United Liberation Front of Asom: History

-Secret killings of Militants family members
+Secret killings of the family members of militants

 During the government of AGP leader Prafulla Kumar Mahanta, as a part of his government's counter-insurgency strategy, unidentified gunmen had assassinated a number of family members of ULFA leaders.
 With the fall of this government following elections in 2001, the secret killings stopped.
 Dinesh Barua, the elder brother of Paresh Barua, was taken from his house at night by unidentified Assamese men, Later his body was found lying near a cremation center in Chabua.
 ULFA's self-styled Publicity Secretary, Mithinga Daimary, also had his five family members killed during this period.

 Government investigations into the killings culminated in the report of the "Saikia Commission", presented to the Assam Assembly on 15 November 2007.
 The report describes how the killings were organised by Prafulla Mahanta, then the Assam Home Minister.
 They were executed by the police.
 The gunmen were former members of ULFA who had surrendered to the government.
 They approached their targets at home, at night, knocking on the door and speaking in Assamese to allay suspicion.
 When the victims answered the door, they were shot or kidnapped to be shot elsewhere.